NixOS/nix.dev/source/tutorials/module-system/module-system.md

 This time, you've used `escapeShellArg` to pass the `config.map.center` value as a command-line argument to `geocode`, interpolating the result back into the `requestParams` string which sets the `center` value.

-Wrapping shell command execution in Nix modules is a powerful technique for controlling system changes using the ergnomic attributes and values interface.
+Wrapping shell command execution in Nix modules is a helpful technique for controlling system changes, using the more ergonomic attributes and values interface rather than dealing with the peculiarities of escaping manually.

 ## Splitting Modules

-The module schema includes the `imports` attribute, which allows you to define further modules to import, enabling a *modular* approach where your configuration may be split into multiple files.
+The module schema includes the `imports` attribute, which allows incorporating further modules, for example to split a large configuration into multiple files.

-In particular, this allows you to separate option declarations from their call-sites in your configuration.
+In particular, this allows you to separate option declarations from where they are used in your configuration.

-You should now create a new module, `marker.nix`, where you can declare options for defining location pins and other markers on the map.
+Create a new module, `marker.nix`, where you can declare options for defining location pins and other markers on the map.
 ```diff
 # marker.nix
 +{ lib, config, ... }: {